 Momentum works as well in the bond market as it does in the stock market.
 DMFI is dual momentum applied exclusively to the fixed income market.
 DMFI has shown equity-like returns with less volatility than intermediate-term bonds.

 Snap Back is a short-term, counter-trend model that exploits extremely overbought and oversold market conditions in a wide variety of ETFs.
 It is used by sophisticated investors as an optional add on to our dual momentum strategies.

-Here is the proprietary models’ performance compared to the public GEM model and a 60/40 balanced stock/bond portfolio, and the S&P 500 index.
+Here is the performance of our proprietary enhanced models compared to the public GEM model and a 60/40 balanced stock/bond portfolio, and the S&P 500 index.
 January 1970 is our starting date since that is as far back as reliable data goes for some of the assets used.
-Contact us for more information about our proprietary models and how you can benefit from them.
+Contact us for factsheets and additional information about our proprietary models.

 |Months to Recover||12||12||26||20||41|